Robie House: Facade

 The house sits on a water table made of concrete, while the facade is made largely of brick.
 The house also uses concrete for balconies; cut stone for window sills and copings; and a wood frame for the third story.
-According to Frederick Robie Jr., Wright ordered custom-made bricks for the house, which measure 1+5/8 by 11+5/8 in across.
-The low, narrow bricks in the facade are laid horizontally.
+Wright ordered custom bricks for the house, which measure 1+5/8 by 11+5/8 in across and are laid horizontally.
 The bricks are colored violet, red, and orange with scattered dark spots.
 Wright emphasized the horizontal axis further by deepening the horizontal joints between each row of bricks, while filling in the vertical joints.
 The horizontal joints were infilled with mortar in the mid-20th century.
 The water table and cut-stone sills and copings were also oriented horizontally, further emphasizing the fact that the house was low to the ground.
 The northern facade is a plain brick wall.
 An L-shaped chimney rises from the center of the house; it is topped by a brick closet leading to a rooftop balcony.

 Wright incorporated horizontal bands of windows into the facade.
 These windows are made of art glass to blur the distinction between indoor and outdoor spaces and to illuminate the rooms.
 In contrast to double-hung windows, which consist of sliding window panes stacked above each other, Wright used casement windows, which are side-by-side and can swing outward.
 There are 175 art glass panels throughout the house, (Note: One pane was later removed, so sources have also cited the house as having 174 panes of glass.
 Hoffmann 1984, gives a different figure of 265 panes.) arranged in 29 patterns.
 These panels have intricate, vertically oriented geometric motifs.